inigokintana/homelab-2-prod-ai-golden-path/README.md

 ## 3.2 - Why microk8s?
 **MicroK8s is a great option for those who want a lightweight, minimal Kubernetes setup with production-ready features at a smaller scale**, and without the need for extra overhead.
 It is particularly useful for smaller deployments, edge computing, or environments where simplicity and cost are key factors.

-You can **start small and install microk8s under your PC WSL2/Ubuntu or AWS free tier machine and later on move those projects into [microk8s HA environment](https://www.cncf.io/online-programs/microk8s-ha-under-the-hood-kubernetes-with-dqlite/), EKS, AKS, GKS or OpenShift**.
+You can **start small and install microk8s under your PC WSL2/Ubuntu or AWS virtual machine and later on move those projects into [microk8s HA environment](https://www.cncf.io/online-programs/microk8s-ha-under-the-hood-kubernetes-with-dqlite/), EKS, AKS, GKS or OpenShift**.

 Unlike Kind or minikube, **mikroK8s** is intended for production workloads as an alternative to Openshifts.
 MicroK8s simplifies developer work and can be run in a cluster:
   - [microk8s Ubuntu 22.04 install](https://help.clouding.io/hc/en-us/articles/13572430913180-How-to-Setup-Lightweight-Kubernetes-with-MicroK8s-and-Snap-on-Ubuntu-22-04)